arielbk/storybook/docs/src/pages/configurations/theming/index.md

 });
 ```

 When setting a theme, set a full theme object.
-The theme is replaced not combined.
+The theme is replaced and not combined.

 ## Dynamic theming

-You can also theme dynamically based on the story you're viewing or based on UI in an addon (e.g. a theme picker).
+You can also theme dynamically based on the story you're viewing or the UI in an addon (e.g. a theme picker).

 For example, you can update the theme when the user is viewing a specific component: